mmpataki/mmpataki.github.io/apps.md

 A simple WYSIWYG whiteboard app (still in development)

 # [shalmala](shalmala)
-A carnatic music practise apps which shows random notes to practise.
+A carnatic music practise app which shows notes to practise.